Le-Technologue/debug-tools/README.md

 `./dbg-tools -h|--help`\
 `./dbg-tools [-b|--build] [work directory]`

-- drink a coffee while the image builds
+- Drink a coffee while the image builds.
+- When your container's prompt appears it is done !
-- recompile your project for Linux through the container
+- Recompile your project for Linux through the container.
 - enjoy debugging in your GNU enclave (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

   - If you don't specify a work directory, your host machine $HOME folder will seamlessly mount to /home in your container.